apriliandi246/my-scroll/README.md

 ### 👨‍💻 About

-Just multiscroll that I make for my work in my job, and suddenly became my personal project....
+Just a multiscroll that I make for my work in my job, and suddenly became my personal project....

 <h3 align="right">(⌐■_■)</h3>